zuohouwei/codestyle/docs/General.md

 ## Trivial if-else

-Just don't do this, you are not paid per lines of codes produced.
+Just don't do this, you are not paid per lines of code produced.

 ### Example
 <table>